sokenny/cabify/README.md

 });
 ```

-This way we can bind our state to changes in the `checkout` class and keep a synchronized UI.
+This way we can bind our state to changes in the `checkout` class, keep a synchronized UI and stay within an immutable functional-oriented pattern.
 <br/>
 <br/>